Store

 Some other things to consider: be careful, especially if your condition is advanced, with making drastic changes or trying different things.
 There are many factors that can play a part, and some seemingly harmless, or even healthy, choices in other circumstances could negatively impact your recovery.

 For example, fruits that contain a lot of potassium should not be consumed.
 In fact, fruits in general, which are considered very healthy foods by other standards, should be limited to 10% of your diet at most.
-Getting advice from health professionals, not well versed in AFS, will delay progress as they may give you the wrong supplements or nutritional advice.
+Getting advice from health professionals, not well versed in Adrenal fatigue, will delay progress as they may give you the wrong supplements or nutritional advice.
 Even more importantly, avoid the shotgun approach, where you take many nutrients and supplements at the same time hoping that they will boost your strength and energy.
 This usually backfires.

 In conclusion, if you are suffering from some of the symptoms associated with adrenal insufficiency or fatigue, your first step is to make sure which condition you actually have.
 Also, be sure to check your thyroid.
 Once you know, seek a medical professional with experience in your specific condition.